 With the increasing interest in physical activity and sports for health, comes an increasing interest for safety in physical activity and sports.
-In the coming years more research efforts within this field, including a higher demand for evidence on injury prevention and treatment, can be expected.
-This course will introduce the concepts and methods in injury research and the science of injury prevention.
+Once it has been recognized through injury surveillance that specific sports injuries may constitute a threat to its participants, the causes must be established as a next step towards injury prevention This course will introduce some fundamental concepts of epidemiology, the basic science of preventive medicine, and its application to sport-related injuries.
 Measures to prevent injuries do not stand by themselves and should be the result of a series of steps that form a sequence of prevention.
-The course will cover theoretical, methodological and technical issues in injury surveillance, descriptive and analytical studies of injury etiology, measurements of injury and outcomes, implementation and evaluation of interventions, and approaches to injury prevention.
-The intention of the course is to provide students with a solid and comprehensive background on methods employed in sportsinjury research and prevention and to explore key methodological issues and the effect of employed methodology on interpretations of study results.
+The course will cover theoretical, methodological and practical aspects related to injury surveillance, descriptive and analytical studies of injury etiology, measurements of injury and outcomes, implementation and evaluation of interventions, and approaches to injury prevention.
+The intention of the course is to provide students with a solid and comprehensive background on sport injury research and to explore key methodological issues in this area.
 The course content has been designed to prepare students for the responsibilities they acquire when entering an academic, research, sport, or health care setting.